Voilett-Roze/asus/Disk-formatting.md

 2. **sda1** currently uses the disk label **SANDISK**
 3. **sda1** is formatted with type **ex4** filesystem

-Unmounting your device can be done in two (2) different ways; using the router web UI or using the command line.
+Unmounting your device can be done in two (2) different ways; using the router web GUI or using the command line.
 It is preferable to unmount from the webUI for [reasons outlined in limitations section](#unmounting-disks) and then [skip to the next step and zero your disk](#6-zero-disk).

 **umount** command unmounts filesystems.